-The internal audit function is part of Gard's 'three lines of defence' operating model and forms part of the 3rd line of defence - providing assurance to Gard's management and Audit Committee that material risks are identified and managed within the group's stated risk appetite.
+The internal audit function forms part of the 3rd line of defence - providing assurance to Gard's management and Audit Committee that material risks are identified and managed within the group's stated risk appetite.
 The internal audit function also provides independent and objective assurance that the governance processes and systems of internal control are adequate and effective to identify and mitigate the most significant risks that could threaten the achievement of Gard's objectives.
 By doing so the internal audit function helps improving the control culture of Gard.